Female Hormones Test

 What is Sex-hormone Binding Globulin?

 Sex hormone-binding globulin (SHBG) is an essential protein that’s primarily synthesized in the liver but also produced in smaller quantities by the placenta, uterus, breast, ovaries, and brain.
-SHBG serves a vital role in binding to sex hormones (testosterone and oestradiol) and transporting these hormones around the body.
+SHBG serves a vital role in binding to sex hormones, and transporting these hormones around the body.
 Abnormal levels of SHBG are associated with a number of different diseases, with high levels being found in conditions like hyperthyroidism, hypogonadism, and androgen insensitivity5.

 What does SHBG do?

 The primary function of SHBG is to control the amount of testosterone and oestradiol available in the body.
 The production of SHBG ultimately influences the balance between these two hormones, which shapes overall reproductive health in both men and women.
 Only hormones that are unbound (non-binding to SHBG) can be used by the body.
 When SHBG binds to testosterone and oestradiol, these hormones become inactive.
 In short, the higher the SHBG concentration, the fewer sex hormones are available to the body, while lower SHBG levels generally mean more sex hormones are available.

 What are the symptoms of high SHBG in women?